Yue-0/2048/README.md

 python game.py
 ```

-Use W/S/A/D to control board movement.
+Use ↑/↓/←/→ to control board movement.

 ## Shortcomings

 There are still many deficiencies in this project, such as:

-* The interface has no animation effect;
 * The score function is not carefully designed;
 * The updated cell is only 2, but it should be 2 or 4;
 * ...